JPSC-PDRC-KEIO/jpscdocs_en/married/housing.rst

    :header-rows: 0
    :widths: 3, 5

    * - A1.
-How large is the the lot?
+How large is the lot?
      - \_____㎡
    * - A2.
 Who has ownership of the lot?
 In the case that the lot is in the name of two or more persons, please indicate all of the owners."
      - | 1	Me